mbbhalla/AgentIO/README.md

 - **Memory Management**: Load and store context from/to backend storage via ContextProviders and ContextWriters
 - **Thinking Mode**: Additional reasoning iterations for more accurate responses
 - **Evaluation Framework**: Built-in evaluation tools for testing and refining agents
+- **Apache Camel Integration**: Run agents as nodes in Camel routes via the [`agentio-camel`](agentio-camel/README.md) component — compose agents with 300+ connectors and Enterprise Integration Patterns

 ## Architecture